fbpx

 Turn in Poachers (TIP) Hotline: 800-652-9093

 Rescues and transport can be very stressful to wild animals, including loons.
-We should only intervene when necessary, e.g. injury as a result of human activity.
-Aggressive territorial battles between loons are natural occurrences in their lives and not typically a cause for intervention.
-To determine if the behavior of the loon you are observing is of concern, call the National Loon Center.
-NLC staff are available to field calls on injured loons during regular office hours (Monday through Friday 8am-4pm).
-Outside of these hours:
+We try to intervene when necessary, e.g. injury because of human activity.
+Territorial aggression between loons is a natural part of their lives and not typically a cause for intervention.

 The summer is a busy season for wildlife professionals and rehabilitators.
 There is a chance your call may be outside of working hours or staff are unavailable to immediately respond.
-You should continue to monitor the loon.
-It may be that it is best to wait for professional assistance if it is not a life-threatening injury.
+You should continue to monitor the loon, make detailed notes of its condition, and take photos/videos from a safe distance.
+It may be best to wait for professional assistance if it is not a life-threatening injury.

 Read More

-To help prevent further loon mortalities, the National Loon Center is facilitating necropsy research.
-If you find a dead adult or juvenile loon that is not badly decomposed, click on “Loon Mortality Forms” to find important background information and the data sheet.
-Then follow the steps outlined below.
+To help prevent loon mortalities, the National Loon Center is facilitating necropsy research.
+If you find a dead adult or juvenile loon that is not badly decomposed, follow the steps outline below.
+Click on “Loon Mortality Forms” to find important background information and the data sheet.
+If you’ve found a dead loon outside of weekday business hours, please follow these steps and leave us a voicemail or email with your contact information.
+NLC staff will respond as soon as possible.

 Loon Mortality Forms